kenichiii/pfc-editor/README.md

 ------------------------------------------------

 Optionaly you can edit editor ./app/config/Sources.php to manage sources paths/main folders/left panel tabs.

-Some application settings(javascript) as sources, open files updaters and routes definitions are located at the end/bottom of editor ./app/layout/layout.php.

-CodeMirror config is located at editor ./assets/pfc-editor/config/codeMirror.js.
-CodeMirror theme should be filename without extension from editor ./assets/libs/codemirror/themes/.

 Again reload page to get changes visible.